Fixing Match-Fixing: Optimal schedules to promote competitiveness: Assessing the current World Cup format

 \section{Assessing the current World Cup format}

 \textbf{} \\ We use the above to assess the last round of the current World Cup format, with groups of four teams of which the top two qualify for the next round.
-We test both different point-attribution systems and changes to the scheduling of the last round of games: \begin{itemize} \item \textbf{Setting 1}: pot A vs. pot D and pot B vs. pot C\\ \item \textbf{Setting 2}: pot A vs. pot C and pot B vs. pot D\\ \item \textbf{Setting 3}: pot A vs. pot B and pot C vs. pot D \end{itemize} We carry out 15000 simulations for each setting and point-attribution system: the results appear in Table \ref{MC_table}.
-Our conclusions are as follows: \begin{itemize} \item The points system has no impact on the quality of games (systems with 4-points for a win produce no visible changes in the results)\footnote{It is worth noticing that our model has been calibrated using 3-points for a win, 1-point for a draw and 0-points for a loss data.}; \item Collusive games are relatively rare, but stake-less games are not; and \item The setting has a considerable impact on the quality of games, with setting 1 being the best and setting 3 the worst.
+We test both different point-attribution systems and changes to the scheduling of the last round of games: \begin{itemize} \item \textbf{Setting 1}: pot $A$ vs. pot $D$ and pot $B$ vs. pot $C$\\ \item \textbf{Setting 2}: pot $A$ vs. pot $C$ and pot $B$ vs. pot $D$\\ \item \textbf{Setting 3}: pot $A$ vs. pot $B$ and pot $C$ vs. pot $D$ \end{itemize} We carry out 15000 simulations for each setting and point-attribution system: the results appear in Table \ref{MC_table}.
+Our conclusions are as follows: \begin{itemize} \item The points system has no impact on the quality of games (systems with 4-points for a win produce no visible changes in the results)\footnote{It is worth noticing that our model has been calibrated using 3-points for a win, 1-point for a draw and 0-points for a loss data.}; \item Collusive games are relatively rare, but stake-less games are not; and \item The setting has a considerable impact on the quality of games, with Setting 1 being the best and Setting 3 the worst.

-\end{itemize} The last of the above results is intuitive: in setting 3, A and B have already played against the weakest teams in the previous rounds.
-Before the last game, they are likely to have a good number of points, while teams C and D have few or no points.
+\end{itemize} The last of the above results is intuitive: in Setting 3, $A$ and $B$ have already played against the weakest teams in the previous rounds.
+Before the last game, they are likely to have a good number of points, while teams $C$ and $D$ have few or no points.
 The last round matches the best two teams (who are already or almost qualified) against the weakest two teams (who are already or almost eliminated): the outcome of both games has very little impact on the final group ranking.
 Furthermore, we have noticed that the only collusion situation which takes place is one in which opposing teams decide to draw.
 The pressure exerted by the other game which is played in parallel makes a collusion based on goal differences such as the scandal of Gijon very risky (accepting to lose/win but in a given range of goal difference).
 The introduction of simultaneous matches in the current format of the World Cup has been effective in reducing collusion opportunities.\\